iShankar/Investment-Software/README.md

 Comments to add: Fundamental and Time Series analysis.

 I will redo the examples that are given in [TTR Package](https://cran.r-project.org/web/packages/TTR/TTR.pdf).
+These financial packages are illustrated in this [tutorial](https://faculty.washington.edu/ezivot/econ424/Working%20with%20Time%20Series%20Data%20in%20R.pdf)